3rd Party Reproduction

 Embryo Transfer

-The surrogate will prepare for the embryo transfer with medication to optimize her endometrium lining.
-Once conditions are ideal, the frozen embryo transfer takes place, moving the embryo to the surrogate’s uterus.
+The gestational mother will prepare for the embryo transfer with medication to optimize her endometrium lining.
+Once conditions are ideal, the frozen embryo transfer takes place, moving the embryo to the gestational mother’s uterus.

 Step 6: